code-review-checklists/java-concurrency/README.md

  - [Lazy initialization of a field should be thread-safe?](#lazy-init-thread-safety)
  - [Considered double-checked locking for a lazy initialization to improve performance?
  ](#use-dcl)
+ - [Double-checked locking follows the SafeLocalDCL pattern?](#safe-local-dcl)
   - [Considered eager initialization instead of a lazy initialization to simplify code?
   ](#eager-init)
- - [Double-checked locking follows the SafeLocalDCL pattern?](#safe-local-dcl)
  - [Can do lazy initialization with a benign race and without locking to improve performance?
  ](#lazy-init-benign-race)
+ - [Holder class idiom is used for lazy static fields rather than double-checked locking?
+ ](#no-static-dsl)

 Non-blocking and partially blocking code
  - [Non-blocking code has enough comments to make line-by-line checking as easy as possible?